seanpmaxwell/jet-schema/README.md

 ### Getting Started <a name="getting-started"></a>

-Note that at the heart of `jet-schema` are **validator-functions**.
-Since functions are objects in javascript, and objects are pass by reference, `jet-schema` will map certain settings to validator-functions by using the functions themselves as a reference.
-This is what enables you to pass your existing validator-functions to your schema without have to deal with the library's features for every object-property.

 > npm install -s jet-schema

 After installation, you need to configure the `schema` function by importing and calling `jetSchema()`.
+When setting up **jet-schema** for the first time, usually what I do is create two files in my `util/` folder: `schema.ts` and `validators.ts`.
+In `schema.ts` I'll import and call the `jet-schema` function then apply any globals and a custom clone-function.
+If you don't want to go through this step, you can import the `schema` function directly from `jet-schema`.
 <br/>

 `jetSchema()` accepts an optional settings object with 3 three optional properties:
-  - `globals`: An array of **validator-objects**, which set certain default settings for specific validator-functions.
+  - `globals`: An array of **validator-objects**, which map certain global settings for specific validator-functions.
+These functions are passed by reference so you need to make sure you reuse the same functions (not a copy of those functions) when setting up a particular schema.
 You should use this option for frequently used validator-function/default/transform combinations where you don't want to set a default value or transform-function every time.
 Upon initialization, the validator-functions will check their defaults.
 If a value is not optional and you do not supply a default value, then an error will occur when the schema is initialized.
 If you don't set a default value for a validator-function in `jetSchema()`, you can also do so when setting up an individual schema (the next 3 snippets below contain examples).<br/>

   The format for a **validator-object** is:
   ```typescript